This is the Best Meal Prep Green Smoothie filled with tons of healthy ingredients like spinach, green apple, banana and mango!

 How to make a green smoothie

-Use frozen ingredients whenever you can.
-It provides more texture to the smoothie – if you do this though, you will need up to 1/2 cup of water depending on how much frozen fruit you've used.
+Feel free to experiment with different smoothie add-ins!
+I suggest using frozen ingredients wherever you can, since it provides more texture to your smoothie.
+Keep in mind you might need to add in about ½ cup of water depending on how much frozen fruit you’ve used.

 - Chia seeds, sunflower seeds or pumpkin seeds for healthy fats